input-output-hk/scalanet/README.md

 ### Summary

-Scalanet is an asynchronous, strongly typed, resource-managed, Scala networking library, with support for a variety of network technologies.
+Scalanet is an asynchronous, strongly typed, resource-managed networking library, written in Scala with support for a variety of network technologies.
 What does all that mean?
  * Resource managed.
 Scalanet makes it as easy as possible to send and receive messages without having to open or close connections.
  * Asynchronous.
 Scalanet is non-blocking.
 In this regard, it is like netty, however, unlike netty, Scalanet uses *reactive* programming idioms.
- * Scala.
-It is written in Scala.
  * Strongly typed.
 The library can translate binary data to and from case classes through the use of our codec library, [decco](https://github.com/input-output-hk/decco.git).
 If you have used libraries like [circe](https://github.com/circe/circe) or other libraries that derive typeclasses with shapeless, decco works in the same way.
  * Technology support.
-Out of the box, Scalanet supports TCP, UDP and ...
-(TODO keep this list updated) but through an abstraction called the _Peer Group_, allows for the addition of other transports or more complex p2p overlays (kademlia, ethereum, etc).
+Out of the box, Scalanet supports TCP and UDP (with other internet and non-internet technologies to come) but through an abstraction called the _Peer Group_, allows for the addition of other transports or more complex p2p overlays (kademlia, ethereum, etc).
 The _Peer Group_ provides a consistent interface whatever your networking approach.

 It is well suited to peer-to-peer apps but supports client-server too.